outr/scalarelational-manual/manual-md/contributing.md

 If you see any potential for improvement, please open an issue first and discuss your ideas with us.
 We might be able to provide some guidance.

 ## Manual
-If you find mistakes or missing information in the manual, please let us know [here](/). todo{Add correct link to GitHub issues}
+If you find mistakes or missing information in the manual, please let us know [here](https://gitter.im/outr/scalarelational).
+Please report bugs in [our issue tracker](https://github.com/outr/scalarelational/issues).

 ## Developing